-R. Kelly Claims Accusations 'Destroy My Legacy' as Two More Women Come Forward with Allegations
+R. Kelly Reportedly Claims Accusations 'Destroy My Legacy' as Women Come Forward with Allegations

 In this latest article, one women details harrowing examples of alleged mental, physical, and underage sexual abuse from Kelly, all while labeling him “a predator.
 Another woman speaks out on behalf of her daughter, who she believes has been “brainwashed” by the singer.

-Kelly’s management responded to the #MuteRKelly movement in a statement issued to Variety on Monday.
+Kelly’s management responded to the #MuteRKelly movement in a statement issued to PEOPLE on Monday.
 The strongly-worded message rejects the criminal accusations leveled at the singer, and characterizes the campaign as the “lynching of a black man who has made extraordinary contributions to our culture.”
 It goes on to state that Kelly is “the target of a greedy, conscious and malicious conspiracy to demean him, his family and the women with whom he spends his time.”

 In early April, several key members of Kelly’s organization, including attorney Linda Mensch, publicist Trevian Kutti, and executive assistant Diana Copeland, all announced that they have severed ties with the singer.

-Representatives for Kelly have yet to respond to PEOPLE’s request for comment.
+New representatives for Kelly responded to PEOPLE’s request for comment with the below:

+“R. Kelly has close friendships with a number of women who are strong, independent, happy, well cared for and free to come and go as they please.
+We deny the many dark descriptions put forth by instigators and liars who have their own agenda for seeking profit and fame.
+All of the women targeted by the current media onslaught are legal adults of sound mind and body, with their own free will.
+Law enforcement officials in Atlanta and Chicago previously have made ‘wellness’ visits to check on the women in question and have found everything to be safe and sound.”

+The statement continues, “Their parents may dislike how these women choose to spend their time, and that must be difficult for them.
+In some cases, the parents would know how happy and delighted their daughter really is, if only they would bother to return the phone calls, FaceTime calls and texts that she has made or sent to them.
+Instead, the parents have failed to answer her calls, because they are angling for a financial windfall.”

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.